-- Grade or analysis is the percent by weight of Nitrogen (N), Phosphorous fertilizer (P2O5) and Potassium fertilizer (K2O) that is guaranteed to be in the fertilizer. - A complete fertilizer contains N, P2O5, and K2O. - The laws governing the labeling of fertilizer vary greatly among states.
-Consult your land-grant university or the appropriate state agency regarding the laws in your location.
+- Grade or analysis is the percent by weight of Nitrogen (N), Phosphorous fertilizer (P O) and Potassium fertilizer (K O) that is guaranteed to be in the fertilizer. - A complete fertilizer contains N, P O, and K O. - The laws governing the labeling of fertilizer vary greatly among states.
+Consult your land-grant university or the appropriate state agency regarding the laws in your location. - For questions relating to labeling laws and fertility, you can find contact information for ISU Turfgrass Extension by clicking here">here.